School Safety (see data for this topic)

 - California School Safety Toolkit, 2016, Zellerbach Family Foundation, Campie, P., et al.

-- Cyberbullying Fact Sheet: Identification, Prevention, and Response, 2014, Cyberbullying Research Center, Hinduja, S. & Patchin, J. W.
+- Cyberbullying Fact Sheet: Identification, Prevention, and Response, 2018, Cyberbullying Research Center, Hinduja, S., & Patchin, J. W.

 - Portrait of Promise: The California Statewide Plan to Promote Health and Mental Health Equity, 2015, California Dept. of Public Health, Office of Health Equity

-- Prevention of Bullying: Research Report and Recommendations, 2013, American Educational Research Association
+- Prevention of Bullying in Schools, Colleges, and Universities: Research Report and Recommendations, 2013, American Educational Research Association

 - Proactive and Inclusive School Discipline Strategies, 2014, WestEd, O’Malley, M., & Austin, G.